canonical/pebble/README.md

         # Configures a TCP port check, which is successful if the specified
         # TCP port is listening and we can successfully open it.
 Nothing is
         # sent to the port.
+        #
+        # Only one of "http", "tcp", or "exec" may be specified.
         tcp:
             # (Required) Port number to open.
             port: <port number>